Education: Levels

-Primary (or elementary) education usually begins between the ages of five and seven and spans four to seven years.
-It has no additional entry requirements and aims to impart fundamental skills in reading, writing, and mathematics.
-Additionally, it provides essential knowledge in subjects such as history, geography, the sciences, music, and art.
-Another objective is to facilitate personal development.
-Presently, primary education is compulsory in nearly all nations, with over 90% of primary-school-age children worldwide attending such schools.
+Primary (or elementary) education usually starts between the ages of five and seven and lasts for four to seven years.
+It has no further entry requirements, and its main goal is to teach basic skills in reading, writing, and mathematics.
+It also covers core knowledge in other fields, such as history, geography, the sciences, music, and art.
+A further aim is to foster personal development.
+Today, primary education is compulsory in almost all countries, and over 90% of all primary-school-age children worldwide attend primary school.

-Secondary education succeeds primary education and typically spans the ages of 12 to 18 years.
-It is normally divided into lower secondary education (such as middle school or junior high school) and upper secondary education (like high school, senior high school, or college, depending on the country).
-Lower secondary education usually requires the completion of primary school as its entry prerequisite.
-It aims to expand and deepen learning outcomes, with a greater focus on subject-specific curricula, and teachers often specialize in one or a few specific subjects.
-One of its goals is to acquaint students with fundamental theoretical concepts across various subjects, laying a strong foundation for lifelong learning.
-In certain instances, it may also incorporate rudimentary forms of vocational training.
-Lower secondary education is compulsory in numerous countries across Central and East Asia, Europe, and the Americas.
-In some nations, it represents the final phase of compulsory education.
-However, mandatory lower secondary education is less common in Arab states, sub-Saharan Africa, and South and West Asia.
+Secondary education follows primary education and usually covers the ages of 12 to 18 years.
+It is commonly divided into lower secondary education (middle school or junior high school) and upper secondary education (high school, senior high school, or college depending on the country).
+Lower secondary education normally has the completion of primary school as its entry requirement.
+It aims to extend and deepen learning outcomes, is more focused on subject-specific curricula, and has teachers who specialize in only one or a few subjects.
+One of its aims is to familiarize students with the basic theoretical concepts in the different subjects.
+This helps create a solid basis for lifelong learning.
+In some cases, it also includes basic forms of vocational training.
+Lower secondary education is compulsory in many countries in Central and East Asia, Europe, and America.
+In some countries, it is the last stage of compulsory education.
+Mandatory lower secondary education is not as prevalent in Arab states, sub-Saharan Africa, and South and West Asia.